-This can however be changed by selecting another folder or location or partition.
+This can, however, be changed by selecting another folder or location or partition.
 To change the default installation folder, the data must be modified in the ProgramFilesDir key and a new path must be chosen for the installation folder.

-If you almost always prefer to NOT install on the System Disk, but instead on another partition, say, the D drive, then rather than changing the default location every time, you can edit the registry as follows:
+If you almost always prefer not to install on the System Disk, but instead on another partition, say, the D drive, then rather than changing the default location every time, you can edit the registry as follows:

-Open Regedit and navigate to the following key:
+Now open Regedit and navigate to the following key:

-Double click on it and in the box which opens up change its Value data from C:\Program Files to say, D:\Program Files.
+Double-click on it and in the box which opens up, change its Value data from C:\Program Files to say, D:\Program Files.

-Click Ok.
+Click OK.
 Exit.

-If you are using Windows 64-bit, you may want to change the value of ProgramFilesDir and ProgramFilesDir (x86).
+If you are using Windows 64-bit, you must change the value of ProgramFilesDir and ProgramFilesDir (x86).